 Annually in a feedback process DOH and EPA coordinate and revise the status of certain systems as requested by EPA where their status is examined as well as the assistance activities, and efforts provided in order to return them to compliance.
-As part of the annual activities, the Small Systems Strategy, which is part of the Capacity Development Strategy was revised and approved by EPA in November 2015.
+This becomes more aggressive when encountering environmental situations such as the hurricanes and earthquakes that threat the possibility of the systems' compliance.
+As part of the annual activities, the Small Systems Strategy, which is part of the Capacity Development Strategy was revised and approved by

+EPA in November 2015.
 The revision considers, within others, the possibility of establishing a plan that accounts and assigns priorities in dealing with the systems, according to the population that they serve, and public health risks associated.
 A high priority is systems that serve schools.
 Categorized groups could be treated separately with specific action plans responding up to certain extent to case by case needs.
 Since the revision of the Strategy, it has been possible to concentrate the follow-up to the systems with greater population and systems with schools.
 Also, it has been possible to lower the number of systems with a score greater than 11.
 DOH will continue with its implementation.
+Now the states are required to promote in the systems the development, use and implementation of asset management plans by the systems.
+To this effect, the states and territories are required to revise their Capacity Development Strategy and include in its revision the promotion in the systems of the use and benefits of asset management plans.
+DOH already engaged in the process of the revision of the strategy focusing in said promotion.
+It cannot be disregarded that due to the pandemic this deadline was moved to December 2022.
+Puerto Rico has been working in that effort, but it is not less important the fact that for Puerto Rico's compliance with the new deadline requires triple exertion from the Department of Health being the case that the Island is not only under the same pandemic situations of other states but the economic factors and limitations of PROMESA that prevails.
+Added to this is, now, the recent hit of hurricane Fiona in a timing where up to date a full recovery of the previous two hurricanes Irma and Maria has not happened.
+It has not happened due to the inability to move faster and use the assistance for disaster of the federal funds where many are based on reimbursements.